An in-depth report on the health risks of smoking and how to quit.

 Smokeless tobacco, also called spit tobacco, includes chewing tobacco (dip and chew), tobacco powder (snuff), as well as flavored tobacco lozenges.
 These products also contain nicotine.

-With smokeless tobacco products, tobacco is absorbed by the digestive system or through mucus membranes.
+With smokeless tobacco products, nicotine is absorbed by the digestive system or through mucus membranes.
 Smokeless tobacco contains at least 28 cancer-causing substances, and is not a safe substitute for smoking cigarettes or cigars.
 According to the National Institutes of Health, chewing on an average-sized piece of chewing tobacco for 30 minutes can deliver as much nicotine as smoking three cigarettes.

 Smokeless tobacco is addictive, and evidence suggests that it increases the risk for oral cancer, gingivitis, and tooth loss.
 The use of smokeless tobacco increases risk for oral, esophageal, and pancreatic cancers.
 Using smokeless tobacco also seems to increase the risk for fatal heart attacks and strokes.